Breadcrumb

 2. EEOC Careers

-For more about Commissioner Lucas, see https://www.eeoc.gov/andrea-r-lucas-commissioner.
+For more about Acting Chair Lucas, see https://www.eeoc.gov/andrea-r-lucas-commissioner.

 Internship Requirements

-The Office of Commissioner Lucas is looking for rising 2L, 3L, or LLM law student interns, with strong legal research and writing skills, and a demonstrated interest in administrative, regulatory, employment, and/or appellate law, particularly as it concerns the statutes enforced by the Commission.
+The Office of Acting Chair Lucas is looking for rising 2L, 3L, or LLM law student interns, with strong legal research and writing skills, and a demonstrated interest in administrative, regulatory, employment, and/or appellate law, particularly as it concerns the statutes enforced by the Commission.
 Interns will be supervised by an attorney and will have opportunities to produce legal work-product.

 Interns’ Responsibilities